couchbaselabs/dcp-documentation/upr_design_spec.md

 ### Write Queue/Immutable Tree

 These are per-partition, in-memory immutable tree ordered by update seq that allows for snapshotting unpersisted items by multiple concurrent consumers (clients and flusher), allowing each an independent snapshot while also allowing concurrent updates.
-The immutable btree will allow for relatively low memory consumption, fast reads and writes, and automatic freeing of unused tree nodes and values.
+The immutable tree will allow for relatively low memory consumption, fast reads and writes, and automatic freeing of unreachable tree nodes and values.

 The tree nodes link to immutable data and are ref counted, with each node pointed to by one or more parent snapshots, and the root ref count is incremented by each partition write queue manager.